The Mannlicher-Schönauer 1961-MCA Carbine

 The Model 1961-MCA Carbine was initially chambered for a variety of cartridges, including .243 Winchester, 6.5x54mm M-S, 7x57 Mauser, .270 Winchester, .308 Winchester, .30-06 Springfield and .358 Winchester.
 The latter is probably the rarest caliber.
 By 1971 the caliber selection had been reduced to .270 and .30-06.

 Barrel length was 20" in all calibers except 6.5x54, which was supplied with an 18-1/4" barrel.
-MCA Carbines were drilled and tapped for Redfield SR-MS two-piece scope bases and had a removable side plate to accommodate Steyr or other side mounts.
+MCA Carbines had a removable side plate to accommodate Steyr or other side mounts for scopes.
 Open iron sights were provided.
 The external metal finish was a highly polished blue with the bolt left in the white.
 Approximate weight was 7-1/2 pounds.

 The Mannlicher-Schönauer bolt action was unique and quite different in execution than the usual Mauser based design, although the two shared important functional attributes.
-It was a controlled round feeding design with a large ejection port.
+It was a controlled round feeding design with an open top receiver.
 The front locking, cock on opening bolt incorporated dual locking lugs spaced for a 90 degree bolt rotation and the root of the "butterknife" bolt handle served as a third "safety" locking lug The barreled action was bedded in a one-piece stock.

-The extractor is a spring-loaded claw assembly inletted into the bolt in front of the right (when open) or lower (when closed) locking lug.
-The ejector rides over the left hand (or upper) locking lug in a dovetail at the front of the bolt and is activated by the force with which it hits the bolt stop (which is part of the bolt release at the left rear of the receiver) at the end of the bolt's rearward travel.
+The extractor is a spring-loaded claw assembly inletted into the bolt in front of the lower (when the bolt is closed) locking lug.
+The ejector rides over the upper locking lug in a dovetail at the front of the bolt and is activated by the force with which it hits the bolt stop (which is part of the bolt release at the left rear of the receiver) at the end of the bolt's rearward travel.
 This unique extraction/ejection system does not require splitting the locking lug, as does a Mauser ejector.